 In the spring of 2016, burglars used blowtorches and grinding wheels to cut their way through the roofs of two banks, making off with about $5 million.
 You probably don’t have $5 million stashed away inside your house, but this story brings up a good point.
 A determined burglar can get around your existing security precautions by using your rooftop.

 If you have venting skylights or a roof access hatch, make sure hinges and locks are in good condition.
 If you don’t have a lock, consider installing one.
-If you already have locks but you cant get one unlocked call a detroit locksmith.
+If you already have locks but if you cant get one unlocked call a locksmith.

 Check the glass in your skylight—can it be broken easily?
 Additionally, if you’re concerned about a burglar attempting to cut their way into your home, you may want to consider having a steel roof installed.
 Aside from acting as literal armor for your house, steel roofing is often made from recycled materials and absorbs less heat from the sun, keeping your home cooler.